standardco/handbook/apprentice.md

 **Pay**

 Apprentices work for us for 3-6 months....and they get **paid** (unpaid internships are lame).
-We believe quality of live go hand-in-hand when learning a new trade.
+We believe quality of life go hand-in-hand when learning a new trade.
 And if you can't pay your bills, your quality of life is gonna suck.

 **Work**

-They do real work.
+Apprentices do real work.
 No menial bullshit tasks.
 We spread the workload across a variety of disciplines during the apprenticeship.
 We typically start with front end -- learning the basics of HTML, CSS, and Javascript.
 You'll work with the eminent front end technologist, Jared Malan (co-founder and partner).

 After the front end segment, you'll move on to backend.
-We're a ruby on rails shop so we'll focus on routing, controllers, models, authentication, basic rails commands, etc.
+We're a ruby on rails shop so we'll focus on routing, controllers, models, authentication, basic rails commands, etc. You'll be paired with one of our developers and lead by the legendary software developer, Sir Jonathan Nesbitt

 Lastly, we'll spend time with Git, Heroku (our hosting platform of choice), AWS (where we do all kinds of weird server kinda things), and databases.